Are hippies just people?

 To hear him tell it, Jarid had a normal happy childhood growing up in Mount Denson.
 He was of normal weight until about the age of six, but began packing on the pounds as a result of bad eating habits.

-He at little during the day, but began eating up to two hamburgers a night while watching TV and then going straight to bed.
+He ate little during the day, but began eating up to two hamburgers a night while watching TV and then going straight to bed.
 Inactivity was part of the picture.
 “My dad ate more than I did, but my dad worked,” he said.

 His late-night eating accelerated until he would eat two burgers for dinner and as many as four later at night plus potato chips and soft drinks.
-The thought of breakfast made him sick to his stomach, so his regime of light eating during the day with binging at night continued.
+The thought of breakfast made him sick to his stomach, so his regime of light eating during the day with bingeing at night continued.

 During high school he played basketball and was pretty good at it.
 A big kid— he’s six feet, two inches now– he could push opponents anywhere on the gym floor but couldn’t move fast himself.
 “I’d love to play myself now,” he says wistfully.